Best Pillow For Side Sleepers

-Last Updated: June 24, 2020
+Last Updated: September 3, 2020

 You’re most comfortable when you’re sleeping on your side, and you want a new pillow to make your nights even more cozy.
 Believe it or not, the right pillow can have a huge effect on your quality of sleep.
 In this post, we focus on side sleepers and the pillows we think accommodate them most including the Purple Harmony, Original Casper, and Layla Pillow.

 If you’re a side sleeper looking for a comfortable pillow, you’ve come to the right place.
 We’ve tested virtually all of the popular pillows out there so you don’t have to, and now we’ve made this list to share our educated opinions with you.
-And speaking of our list, here’s a sneak peak at the best pillows for side sleepers:
+And speaking of our list, here’s a sneak peek at the best pillows for side sleepers:

 Don’t worry, no one paid us to have control over this list or the pillows that we’ve selected.
 Everything we write comes from the opinions of our experienced editors and team members who test out all types of bedding products on a day-to-day basis.